staftermath/pysuite/README.md

 sheet = Sheet(service=sheet_auth.get_service())  # sheet_auth is an SheetAuth class
 ```

-If you prefer different method to create gdrive client, you may switch `sheet_auth.get_client()` with a gsheet service
+If you prefer different method to create gdrive client, you may switch `sheet_auth.get_service()` with a gsheet service
 (See <a href=https://developers.google.com/sheets/api/quickstart/python>Google Sheet API V4</a> for detail):
 ```python
 service = build('sheets', 'v4', credentials=creds, cache_discovery=True)